holochain/holochain-rust/README.md

 The [nodejs_conductor](nodejs_conductor) directory implements a node package that creates a conductor that wraps the Holochain core Rust implementation so we can access it from node.
 This is crucial especially for creating a test-driven development environment for developing Holochain DNA.
 The `hc` command-line tool relies on it to run tests.

 ### HC Command-line developer tool.
-The [cli crate](cli) implements our command line developer tool which allows you to create DNA scaffold, run tests, and finally package your DNA for running in a containter.
+The [cli crate](cli) implements our command line developer tool which allows you to create DNA scaffold, run tests, and finally package your DNA for running in a conductor.
 For more details see the [crate README](cli/README.md).

 ## App Spec Driven Development
 We use a practice for coordinating additions and features that starts with adding a feature to a sample application so that we know we have a working example all the times.
 You can read about [the details here](/CONTRIBUTING.md#app-spec-driven-development)